CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Overview write up and performance impact:

 I try to add bump map for objects, but can only realize normal map now.
 To do this, I add a new attribute for each object called BUMP, and when renderer reads the scene file, it also stores the normal map's color to a buffer.
 When it does ray intersect, it returns the intersect normal according to the corresponding color in the buffer.
-And here is the scene with normal map(See the detail on the sphere and floor):
+And here is the scene with normal map(See the details on the sphere and floor):

 ![Alt text](https://github.com/wulinjiansheng/Project3-Pathtracer/blob/master/windows/Project3-Pathtracer/Project3-Pathtracer/Final%20Images/FinalScene_NormalMap.png)